Table of contents

 A chargeback is the reversal of a credit card payment that comes directly from the bank.
 It is the process of debiting the merchant account to credit the cardholder account.

 A dispute occurs when a debtor disputes a payment and contacts their issuer to initiate a chargeback.
-It is a dispute between a merchant and a debtor around a card transaction, and it's the bank’s duty to determine whether such a request was reasonable or not.
+It is a dispute between a merchant and a debtor around a card transaction, and it's the bank’s duty to determine whether such a request is reasonable or not.

 Disputes can be categorized into the following groups: